 Development of a similar internet tool for learning Slovak (slovake.eu) was financed by the program of Lifelong Learning Plan (LLP) in 2009-2011 and was afterwards developed thanks to the financial support of Erasmus+.
 It followed the website for learning German (deutsch.info), Russian, and Polish, as well as several others; a site about languages in Europe (lingvo.info), about whole-world education (monda.eu), projects about cyber-bullying (cyberhelp.eu) and the application Speak & Learn.

 Most of the organization’s activities happen thanks to the work of volunteers.
-Ever since the year 2013, E@I is an accredited organization for being able to officially accept and send volunteers within the context of European Voluntary Service, which is financially supported by the European Union.
+Ever since the year 2013, E@I is an accredited organization for being able to officially accept and send volunteers within the context of European Voluntary Service and European Solidarity Corps, which is financially supported by the European Union.

 - Country of origin: for European Voluntary Service, the accepted countries are:

-- all the countries of the European Union (Austria, Belgium, Britain, Bulgary, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Spain, Hungary, Ireland, Italy, Cyprus, Croatia, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovenia, Sweden) apart from the country where the volunteering takes place – which in this case is Slovakia;
+- all the countries of the European Union (Austria, Belgium, Bulgaria, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Spain, Hungary, Ireland, Italy, Cyprus, Croatia, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovenia, Sweden) apart from the country where the volunteering takes place – which in this case is Slovakia;

 - Russia, Western Balkans (Albania, Bosnia kaj Herzegovina, Kosovo, Montenegro, Serbia), eastern partner countries of EU (Armenia, Azerbaijan, Belarus, Georgia, Moldavia, Ukraine), south Mediterranean countries (Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine, Syria, Tunisia).

 - Age: 18-30 (upper age limit: participants must not be older than the indicated maximum age on the first day of volunteering).

 - Knowledge of Esperanto: A1 and must be willing to further pursue their Esperanto studies (one receives materials and lessons upon arrival).

 - People who participated in a short-term EVS project (up to 2 months) can apply.